-A contingency of £10 billion will also be set aside.
+A contingency of £10 billion has also been set aside.
 This contingency represents approximately 35% of the submarine cost to completion and according to the MOD “is a prudent estimate based on past experience of large, complex projects, such as the 2012 Olympics”.
 However, there is no guarantee whether all of this money will be spent.
 If it were, then it would provide an upper-end estimate of acquisition of £41 billion.
 Spread over the 35 year life of the programme, this represents 0.2% of Government spending.

 In line with convention, the Dreadnought programme will be funded from the MOD's core equipment procurement budget.